-(Revised 4/2015)
+(Revised 10/2020)

-Departments will reconcile the acquisitions and dispositions of capitalized property with the amounts recorded in the property ledger.
+Agencies/departments will reconcile the acquisitions and dispositions of capitalized assets/property with the amounts recorded in the property register.
 The reconciliation should be done monthly or at least quarterly, depending on the volume of transactions.
-See SAM section 8650, Accounting and Control of Property.
-Departments will perform a physical count of all capitalized and non-capitalized property and reconcile the count with accounting records at least once every three years.
-See SAM section 8652, Property Inventory.
+See SAM section 8650.4, Accounting and Reconciling Capitalized Property Records.
+Agencies/departments will perform a physical count of all capitalized and non-capitalized assets/property and reconcile the count with accounting records at least once every three years.
+See SAM section 8652, Inventorying Property.

-In addition, departments will provide the Department of General Services with updated and reconciled records of its real property assets by July 1 of each year.
+In addition, agencies/departments will provide the Department of General Services with updated and reconciled records of its real property assets by July 1 of each year.
 See SAM section 1310.7, Statewide Property Inventory.